techidaily/site-facebook/source/_posts/constructing-a-secure-social-media-network.md

  This will prevent the person from seeing your online status.
 It will also prevent them from messaging you and calling you on Facebook.

- Disabling your online status is just one of the ways you can ensure[privacy and security on Facebook](https://www.makeuseof.com/facebook-privacy-and-security-checklist/) .
+ Disabling your online status is just one of the ways you can ensure [privacy and security on Facebook](https://www.makeuseof.com/facebook-privacy-and-security-checklist/) .
 While you're changing your online status, you may also want to check other privacy settings to ensure you're only showing the information you want to show on Facebook.

 ## Control Who Sees You Online on Facebook